 For symptoms of allergies that occur on the skin, you can apply the essential oils directly to your skin when diluted with a carrier oil.
 Essential oils are extremely concentrated and can potentially cause further irritation to your skin without a carrier oil.
 Always perform a patch test on a small part of your skin first beforehand.

 If you are looking for a convenient way to use essential oils for allergies, you can keep a small bottle in your pocket or purse and pull it out when you need a quick fix.
+The simplicity of this might throw you off, but that is what makes it beautiful.

 Top 6 Essential Oils for Allergies